A worker dies of toxic exposure every 30 seconds worldwide, whereas a worker dies of workplace hazards every 15 seconds.

 Source: American Chemistry Council (ACC)

-Whether it’s the building industry, mobile device makers, or even pharma companies, there are very few industries and trades in the world that are absolved from chemical exposure.
+Whether it’s the construction industry, mobile device manufacturing, or even pharmaceuticals, there are very few industries and trades in the world that are absolved from chemical exposure.
 There have even been reports of chemical-related accidents in organizations where it was least expected.

 In the US, 90% of all industrial materials and wastes generated from the following four industries: